jump-cellpainting/2024_Chandrasekaran_NatureMethods/README.md

 | `<plate_ID>_normalized_feature_select_plate.csv.gz`        | Feature selected normalized to whole plate profiles      |
 | `<plate_ID>_normalized_feature_select_negcon_plate.csv.gz` | Feature selected normalized to negative control profiles |

-# Running the analysis script
+# Step 4: Run the analysis script
+The analysis scripts compute `Percent Replicating` which is a measure of signature strength, `Percent Matching across modalities` which is a measure of how well the chemical and genetic perturbation profiles match.
 To run the analysis script activate the conda environment in `analysis/`

 ```bash
 conda env create --force --file analysis/environment.yml
 conda activate analysis
 ```

-Then run the jupyter notebook (`analysis/0.percent_matching.ipynb`) to create the figures in `analysis/figues/`.
+Then run the jupyter notebooks (`analysis/0.percent_matching.ipynb` and `analysis/1.percent_matching_across_modalities.ipynb`) to create the figures in `analysis/figues/` and the tables in `analysis/README.md`.

 # Compute resources
 For segmentation and feature extraction, each plate of images took on average 30 minutes to process, using a fleet of 200 m4.xlarge spot instances (800 vCPUs), which cost approximately $10 per plate.
 Aggregation into mean profiles takes 12-18 hours, though can be parallelized onto a single large machine, at the total cost of <$1 per plate.
 For profile processing with pycytominer, each plate took under two minutes, using a local machine (Intel Core i9 with 16 GB memory)